Last Updated: January 2024

 Door handles are unsurprisingly one of the most used building fixtures in a rental property.
 Since door handles are something that people physically interact with, it is important to choose the right one that best fits your rental property’s needs.
-For a multi-unit rental apartment, maybe a durable low priced option might be a good choice since you will have to buy many for the many doors.
-For almost any type of commercial property, a commercial grade handle with changeable lock cylinder is likely the best option since it will get very frequent use.
-Below we explore the top 5 door handles for rental properties based on 5 different factors that landlords and property managers should consider when determining which door handle is best for their rental property.
+For a multi-unit rental apartment, a durable low priced option might be a good choice, where a commercial grade handle with changeable lock cylinder is likely the best option any type of commercial property.

 Best Rental Property Door Handles

 Amazon Basics – Shelby Entry Door Lever with Lock

 Copper Creek – BK2040SS Ball Door Knob Keyed Entry

 Sifely – Keyless Entry with Keypad & Biometric